-Listeners in BlueConic add information of visitors to their profile, based on their online behavior or provided input and store that data in BlueConic profiles.
+Listeners in BlueConic add information about visitors to their profile, based on their online behavior or provided input and store that data in BlueConic profiles.
 BlueConic offers a range of listeners for profile data collection.
 Below are a number out-of-the-box listener types.
 Each listener is defined by a set of rules.

-Behavior Listening allows you to modify the value of a visitor's profile properties based on their behavior.
-The behaviors that can be monitored are:
+Behavior Listening allows you to modify the value of a customer or visitor's profile properties based on their behavior.
+Behaviors you can monitor include:

 - The visitor visits a location containing the defined word(s).